primesoft-group/oneoffixx-docs/_pages/install/en/client.md

 OneOffixx add-ins cannot be started, i.e. no Office icon is visible in the Office ribbon.
 This may have several causes:

 * The OneOffixx add-in is not installed:
-    * If the OneOffixx add-in does not appear under “File – Options – Add-Ins” it might not be installed.
+    * If the OneOffixx add-in does not appear under "File – Options – Add-Ins" it might not be installed.
 Please check if the corresponding Add-in was selected during the installation.
 * A 64bit Office version was installed with a 32bit OneOffixx installer.
     * If a 64 bit Office version is used it needs to be installed with a 64bit OneOffixx installer.
 * Visual C++ Redistributable 2015 Package is missing or not installed properly